Collinformatics/TACC/README.md

 After logging in, it will move to a user defined folder in the WORK directory.

-Command to run the script:
+Run the with the command:

-    bash loginTACC.sh -u username
+    bash loginTACC.sh -u yourUserName

 - Flags: